fcontrepois/cur-anon/README.md

-# curanonymiser
+# cur-anon

-A fast, no-fuss tool for anonymising AWS Cost and Usage Report (CUR) Parquet files.
-Strip out or mask sensitive details, keep your data useful, and share it with peace of mind.
+A brisk, no-nonsense tool for anonymising AWS Cost and Usage Report (CUR) Parquet files.
+Remove or mask sensitive details, preserve data utility, and share your reports without breaking a sweat—or a compliance rule.

 ---

 ## 🚀 Features

-- Reads and writes Parquet using DuckDB—no Spark or Java hassle
+- Reads and writes Parquet (and CSV) via DuckDB; no Spark, no Java, no drama
-- Anonymises AWS Account IDs and ARNs, keeping things consistent
+- Anonymises AWS Account IDs and ARNs, ensuring consistency across the dataset
-- Lets you drop columns you don’t need
+- Lets you hash columns, drop columns, or keep them as you fancy
-- Simple JSON config—easy to tweak, easy to share
+- Simple, human-editable JSON config, easy to share, easy to tweak
-- Auto-generates a config file for you
+- Auto-generates a config file from your Parquet columns
+- CLI with helpful flags and no unnecessary faff

 ---

 ## 🏁 Quick Start

-### 1. Install what you need
+### 1. Install the essentials

 ```sh
 pip install duckdb pandas